keya-dialog/jsalt-dialogue-lab/README.md

 **Task 1: Questions**
 - How to run this script on the JSALT cluster? 🍇🍇🍇🍇
-- What is your iteration speed for the training with the default values? 🍇
+- What is your iteration speed for the training with the `debug` setup? 🍇
-- What is your iteration speed for the inference speed with the default values? 🍇
 - What machine and CUDA version do you have? 🍇
 - How to run this script on the JSALT cluster?
 Contributions are welcome! 🍇🍇🍇🍇